JordyMail/MQTT-Chrome-Extention/README.md

 # MQTT Chrome Extension

 ## Overview
 This Chrome extension allows users to control IoT devices using MQTT directly from their browser.
-Users can connect to an MQTT broker, send messages, subscribe to topics, and customize their settings for a better experience.
+Users can connect to an MQTT broker, send messages, subscribe to topics, and customize their settings for a better experience. </br>
+<strong> NOTE: I developed this extension because similar solutions are only available for Mac users, while there is no support yet for the Windows platform. </strong>

 ## Features
 - Connect to an MQTT broker with authentication.